Can You Be Fired or Laid Off?

 Can You Get Unemployment If You Received Severance Pay?

 Question I was recently laid off from my job at a California publishing company, along with more than a dozen others.
 The company has always paid severance to employees who are laid off.
-Each of us got a week of severance pay for every year we worked at the company.
-Based on my nine years of employment,

 -